 Winter birds land on the first PostNL sheetlet of the 2017.
-Ten special stamps introduced
+Ten personalized stamps introduced

 The first 2017 stamp issue by PostNL takes its inspiration from birds.
 Changing with the seasons, birds have acquired centre stage on the stamp sheetlets in the Netherlands.
 First up are the winter birds, with images of the snow bunting, the sparrow-hawk, the grey goose, the wren, the robin redbreast and more gracing the stamps.

-StampNews.com encourages our readers to appreciate the bright design of these special philatelic items.
+StampNews.com encourages our readers to appreciate the bright design of these ten personalized philatelic items that provide a wonderful way to add a personal touch to your mail.

 Educational character